 Recognized as "an entrepreneur bringing innovation to classical music" (Forbes), Chad Goodman leads an active and diverse conducting career.

-In the 2018-19 Season, Chad serves as an Assistant Conductor to the San Francisco Symphony, assisting Esa-Pekka Salonen, Manfred Honeck, Francois-Xavier Roth, Daniel Harding, Simone Young, Pablo Heras-Casado and James Gaffigan.
-Along with his symphonic work, Chad also serves as a cover conductor for the San Francisco Ballet and will be working with the company for their 31-performance run of Tchaikovsky’s “Nutcracker” in December 2018.
+In the 2018-19 Season, Chad serves as an Assistant Conductor to the San Francisco Symphony, assisting Esa-Pekka Salonen, Manfred Honeck, Francois-Xavier Roth, Daniel Harding, Pablo Heras-Casado, Simone Young, and James Gaffigan.
+Along with his symphonic work, Chad also serves as a cover conductor for the San Francisco Ballet.

 A driving force in the new music scene, Chad has conducted the premieres of more than forty works, including more than fifteen while serving as a Conducting Fellow for the Atlantic Music Festival in Summer 2018.

 In addition to his performing career, he has discussed the future of live performance as a panelist at Meyer Sound Laboratories and taught young musicians the business and entrepreneurial skills needed to successfully navigate the world as a working musician in his workshop “You Just Earned a Music Degree.
 Now What?”

 Goodman holds a Bachelor of Music degree from the Eastman School of Music and a Master of Music degree from San Francisco State University.
 His mentors include Michael Tilson Thomas, Alasdair Neale, Cyrus Ginwala, and Martin Seggelke.